chirag127/engineering-notes-all-sems/allnotes/notes/cs/1/2_ENGINEERING MATHEMATICS-I/bing/Creative/all/notes_cs_1_2_ENGINEERING MATHEMATICS-I_bing_Creative_all_.md

 - Grewal B.S., Higher Engineering Mathematics, 43rd Edition, Khanna Publishers, 2014.
 - James Stewart, Calculus: Early Transcendentals, 8th Edition, Cengage Learning, 2016.
 - R.K.
 Jain and S.R.K.
 Iyengar, Advanced Engineering Mathematics, 4th Edition, Narosa Publishing House, 2014.

+# The topic is

+- The topic is a general term for the subject or theme of a text, speech, or conversation.
+- The topic can be expressed in different ways, such as a word, a phrase, a question, or a statement.
+- The topic can be identified by looking for the main idea, the purpose, or the focus of the text, speech, or conversation.
+- The topic can be used to organize, summarize, or evaluate the text, speech, or conversation.
+- The topic can be related to other topics by finding similarities, differences, causes, effects, or implications.